YoavMeiri/Spatial-path-planning-in-an-environment-containing-moving-obstacles-using-CNNs/README.md

 Our experimental results showed that our model can achieve faster and close to optimal solutions than the baseline method, while also being able to handle complex and dynamic scenarios.
-We attribute the success of our model to its ability to learn highlevel features and spatial relations from the input images, and to generate feasible and diverse layouts using a decoder network (fully-connected head).
+We attribute the success of our model to its ability to learn high level features and spatial relations from the input images, and to generate feasible and diverse layouts using a decoder network (fully-connected head).
 Our model can be applied to various domains that require spatial planning, such as urban design, interior design, robotics, and game development.